 - Slowly lower them back down.

 Strong tummy muscles will help support your growing baby, reduce backache and help you during the ‘pushing’ part of labour.
-You can do this exercise in any position.

 - Pull your tummy in towards your spine.